 Earned vacation will be used in the anniversary year following that in which it was earned.
 Vacation not used within the anniversary year after which it has been earned will automatically be carried over into the next anniversary year, but that vacation must be used within 90 days of the day it is carried over.
 If it is not used within ninety (90) days, the vacation will be lost.
+(Note: This paragraph does not apply to Sheriff's Non-Sworn Staff.
+Separate policies established by the Sheriff apply.)

-Department management is responsible for scheduling vacations and personal holidays for the department's staff and themselves to ensure the most efficient operation of the department.
+Department management is responsible for scheduling vacations and personal holidays for the department's staff and for them to ensure the most efficient operation of the department.
 Length of employment shall not be used to schedule vacations or personal holidays in such a way that advantages some employees over others.